peteraritchie/peteraritchie.github.io/_posts/2017-6-16-Multi-targeting-in-Visual-Studio-2017.md

 This works, but realistically it's quite a bit of work.
 Over time you get more and more projects, and if you have lots of files, you have more and more files in Solution Explorer and performance seems to suffer.

 Fortunately, I've found that there's a much better way in Visual Studio 2017 and the new csproj files: via the [TargetFrameworks] element.
 There does not seem to be support for this in the Visual Studio UI yet, so you have to manually edit your csproj to add support for multiple frameworks; but that's easy with the new csproj files because you can simply edit them in Visual Studio 2017 (right-click project in Solution Explorer and select **Edit**).
 Once there, simply rename the `TargetFramework` element to `TargetFrameworks` (note the 's' suffix).
-For example if you create a .NET Standard class library, the csproj will contain the following:
+For example, if you create a .NET Standard class library, the csproj will contain the following:

     <Project Sdk="Microsoft.NET.Sdk">